Neuron-Guided Interpretation of Code LLMs: Where, Why, and How?: Introduction

 We explore the following research questions:

 \begin{itemize}[itemsep=1.5mm]

 \item \textbf{RQ1: Are there programming language-specific neurons in code LLMs?}

 \textbf{Motivation}.
-Language-specific neurons within a code LLM helps to enhance parameter-efficient fine-tuning during adapting to a specific language, by selectively freezing its non-specialized neurons.
+Language-specific neurons within a code LLM help to enhance parameter-efficient fine-tuning during adaptation to a specific language by selectively freezing non-specialized neurons.

 \textbf{Protocol}.
-In this research question, we propose the Programming Language Specialization (PLS) score, a novel metric designed to identify neurons specialized for individual programming languages.
+In this research question, we propose the Programming Language Specialization (PLS) score, a novel metric that identifies neurons specialized for individual programming languages.
 The PLS score evaluates a neuron's activation strength and the gradient of the loss with respect to that activation to identify neurons critical for specific languages.
 We then validate the language-specificity of these neurons through ablation-based intervention.

 \textbf{Result}.
 Code LLMs contain neurons specialized for individual programming languages as well as a distinct set of universal neurons critical for general code generation.
 Notably, these neural representations reflect the phylogenetic relationships among programming languages.